Hammers of the God (2010)

 Hammers of the God, together with the old Death Frost Doom, Tower of the Stargazer, the Grinding Gear, Weird New World and No Dignity in Death, represents a sort of proto Lotfp product, retaining many elements of traditional fantasy games.
-Afterward there was a noticeable focus on the postulated pseudo-historical 1600 period, a more S & S or Weird take on magic and magic items, a stronger focus on horror and, overall, an effort to utilise unique monsters and magic items wherever possible.
+Afterward there was a noticeable focus on the postulated pseudo-historical 1600 period, a more S & S or Weird take on magic and magic items, a stronger focus on horror and, overall, an effort to utilize unique monsters and magic items wherever possible.

 There is also a noticeable lack of penis monsters or body horror in this adventure, though it IS a death trap so we can all breathe out and stop asking in the most annoying of sarcastic voices if indeed hell HAS frozen over.
 Yes, James Raggi has made something and it has elements that might be described as a death trap but more of a death trap light (you can cause a TPK with at most 3 or 4 actions, one of which has a very small probability but can take the universe along with it, a cakewalk by Loftp standards).